A new model of forest ownership for the West

 Mt.
 Adams Community Forest Properties

 As the name suggests, the property was once the site of a bustling sawmill operation.
 In the 1920’s, the sawmill was owned by Portland’s Collins Family and known as the Mt.
 Adams Lumber Company.
 The J. Neils Lumber Company purchased Collins’ Glenwood holdings in the 1930’s and subsequently closed the mill, consolidating operations around a lumber plant in the town of Klickitat.
 The pond has never been a natural feature; a small dam holds back Outlet Creek, creating the pond and surrounding wetlands.
+Old railroad grades that were once used to transport logs for “dumping” in the Mill Pond can be found on the north side, and an old flume once transported timber from surrounding hills down the slope to the south of the water feature.

 Most of the Mill Pond tract consists of second growth, conifer forest.
 Pictures of the hillside from the 1920’s show a mostly barren landscape that had been recently logged and burned.
 A bench at the southern edge of the property was harvested by a previous landowner and contains scattered remnant Oregon white oak and pockets of ponderosa and Douglas-fir.
 The area has been the subject of restoration efforts and volunteers helped to replant portions of this area with seedlings donated by Hancock Forest Management in 2012.
 Denser stands closer to the Mill Pond have been the focus of recent commercial thinning efforts by MARS.
 These thinnings are designed to release the larger pine and Douglas-fir and generate income for community forest management needs.
+A recent harvest unit north of Outlet Creek and west of the Mill Pond occurred before MARS purchased this addition to the property in 2019.
+The previous landowner’s expertise in reforestation leaves MARS with a future forest, in addition to expanded community access/public recreation opportunities, across this portion of the property.

 The 285 acre Pine Flats tract is located 4 miles west of Glenwood along the Trout Lake-Glenwood Highway.
 The property extends for nearly 2 miles of road frontage and includes the entrance road to the headquarters of Conboy Lake National Wildlife Refuge.
 The tract is adjacent to almost the entire western edge of the wildlife refuge’s headquarters unit.